🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Drawdown Recovery

-Temporary performance declines occur regularly, even amongst traders with genuine edge.
-Following a 20% drawdown, scale back your position sizes by half until you regain your previous peak.
-This approach shields you from a rough patch spiralling into total account destruction.
+Temporary downturns occur regularly, even amongst traders with genuine advantage.
+Following a 20% decline in account value, cut your position sizes in half until you reach the previous peak.
+This approach prevents adverse streaks from escalating into account-threatening losses.

 FAQ